stroiman/go-dom/README.md

   objects to JavaScript (which is then External to JavaScript).
   - In particular, if you've done this from Go.

 ## Out of scope.

-### Visual Rendering

-It is not a goal to be able to provide a visual rendering of the DOM.

 ### Accessibility tree